-Fraud makes up many different types of crimes – from simple forging of checks to complicated and technical wire fraud or internet fraud.
+Fraud makes up many different types of crimes – from the simple forging of checks to complicated and technical wire fraud or internet fraud.

 It is one of the most common white collar crimes in Pennsylvania and is frequently prosecuted.
 If found guilty of fraud you face very harsh penalties – the worst being up to ten years in prison and a $25,000 fine.

 Beyond the penalties of a guilty verdict and jail time, being convicted of a serious crime like fraud means you will likely have trouble finding employment or jobs, loans and even housing in the future.
-Being convicted of any crime can be a burden fro you and your family for many years to come.
+Being convicted of any crime can be a burden for you and your family for many years to come.

 However, being found guilty and convicted of fraud is different than facing fraud charges.
 Until you are found guilty you have many options for fighting your charges or getting your sentence reduced or dropped.

 Yes, being charged with a fraud crime is a stressful situation.
 It can make a person and their family feel hopeless and scared for the future.

 Fraud charges do not mean that you are guilty.
 You have the right to fight back and defend your liberties to avoid a conviction.

 Our Pittsburgh Criminal Attorneys have over a decade of experience in successfully fighting for people who have been accused of fraud and other white collar crimes.
 He will listen to your situation and offer options so you can make the best decision about how to fight back against the fraud charges.

 We don’t get paid unless you get paid.